-A stunning, calming picture book about how creatures in the animal kingdom fall asleep, which slowly but surely might just lure its readers to sleep too.
+A calming and beautifully illustrated picture book about how creatures in the animal kingdom fall asleep, designed to slowly but surely lure readers to sleep too.

-Soothing, calming and dreamlike this is the ideal bedtime story for young animal lovers, who are impossible to get to sleep.
+Soothing, calming and dreamlike, this is the ideal bedtime story for young animal lovers who are reluctant to go to sleep.

 No matter when or where you sleep,

 Could you doze inside a flower or halfway up a tree?
 On this gentle bedtime journey, snuggle down on a branch with a fluffy panda, burrow in a sleepy heap with a mob of meerkats and nap standing on one leg with a flock of flamingos.